curroramos/DRONING/Exhibition/README.md

 6. Observe the drone's response and adjust your hand gestures accordingly.

-7. Press `Esc` to exit the program and safely land the drone.
+7. Press `q` to exit the program and safely land the drone.

 ## Troubleshooting <a name="troubleshooting"></a>